 Other causes of dementia include:

-Dementia is the term applied to a group of symptoms that negatively impact memory, but Alzheimer’s is a progressive disease of the brain that slowly causes impairment in memory and cognitive function.
-The exact cause is unknown and no cure is available.
+Dementia is the term applied to a group of symptoms that negatively impact memory, but Alzheimer’s is a specific progressive disease of the brain that slowly causes impairment in memory and cognitive function.
+The exact cause is unknown, and no cure is available.

 The effects of Alzheimer’s on the brain

 It’s impossible to diagnose Alzheimer’s with complete accuracy while a person is alive.
 The diagnosis can only be confirmed when the brain is examined under a microscope during an autopsy.
-However, specialists are able to make the correct diagnosis up to 90 percent of the time.
+However, specialists can make the correct diagnosis up to 90 percent of the time.

 The symptoms of Alzheimer’s and dementia can overlap, but there can be some differences.